mosip/documentation/docs/README.md

 In summary, Inji provides a practical, reliable, and cost-efficient solution for consolidating various forms of identification.
 It seamlessly integrates with MOSIP and can easily adapt to other ID systems through a dedicated integration process.

 Moreover, Inji serves individuals in remote locations with limited network accessibility.
 The credentials stored within the Inji mobile app only require a one-time download, allowing the app to verify both online and offline IDs at any given moment, eliminating the need for network connectivity.

+__Note__: Inji is a reference app and provides most of the necessary components to act as a wallet.